dmy3k/gnome-adaptive-brightness/README.md

 This extension addresses some of the above with custom implementation:

 - **Improved Algorithm**: More stable under often changing light conditions
-- **Smooth Transitions**: Gradually changes brightness to avoid jarring jumps
+- **Smooth Transitions**: Gradually changes brightness to avoid sudden jumps
 - **Customizable Brightness Curves**: Configure brightness response with an interactive graph-based UI
 - **Configuration Backup/Restore**: Export settings to JSON for backup, sharing, or manual editing to create custom brightness configurations - [example](examples/win11-brightness-config.json).

-# Installation
+## Installation

 ### From Gnome Extensions store

-This extension can be found in the [store](https://extensions.gnome.org/extension/8700/adaptive-brightness/).
+Recommended method.
+Extension can be found in the [store](https://extensions.gnome.org/extension/8700/adaptive-brightness/).

 [<img src=".github/img/store.png" height="100" alt="Get it on GNOME Extensions">](https://extensions.gnome.org/extension/8700/adaptive-brightness/)

 ### From source

-Typically this is needed for testing and development.
+Typically used for testing and development.
 Clone the repo, pack and install the extension.

 ```bash
 git clone git@github.com:dmy3k/gnome-extension-adaptive-brightness.git